GeotrekCE/Geotrek-admin/docs/import-data-old/import-touristic-data-systems.rst

    <a href="https://example.com/objects/{{object.eid}}" target="_blank">{{object.eid}}</a>

 Fixtures are available for two providers: **OpenStreetMap** and **Apidae**.
 These predefined Provider records can be loaded during a new installation.
-See the :ref:`fixture documentation <load-fixtures>` to see more about fixtures.
+See the :ref:`fixture documentation <loading-fixtures>` to see more about fixtures.

 .. note::